-Christmas is also about God fulfilling the promise He made in the Garden of Eden to destroy His Enemy.
-This is the enemy we all are so familiar with.
-The one who tempts and taunts each of us with his lies.
-This is the one seeking to destroy lives with addictions, pornography, and strongholds of sin that run deep.
-This is the one trying to devour us by drawing our attention away from the one who loves us purely and sacrificially.
+Christmas is about God fulfilling the promise He made in the Eden to destroy the Enemy--the enemy with which we all are so familiar.
+We know him for he is the one tempting and taunting us with blatant, ugly lies.
+He is the one seeking to destroy us with addictions, pornography, and strongholds of sin that run deep.
+He is the one trying to destroy our relationship with our Creator by drawing our attention away from the One who loves us completely, purely, and sacrificially.

-Christmas is also about God being a covenant-keeping God.
-It is about Him keeping His covenant with Noah and his offspring, promising He would never again destroy all life with flood waters because of man's sin.
-It is about God keeping his covenant with Abraham, promising to give him a land to call his own.
-It was about Him fulfilling His promise of a son through whom a great nation would rise to bless all the families of the earth.
-It is also about God graciously restating His promises to Abraham's offsprin and fulfilling the dream of Jacob's ladder, providing mankind with the gate of heaven.
+Christmas is about God being a covenant-keeping God.
+It is about Him keeping His covenant with Noah, promising He would never again destroy all life with flood waters.
+It is about God keeping his covenant with Abraham, promising to give him a son, land to call his own, and enough descendants to make a great nation through which all families of the earth would be blessed.
+It is about God revealing and fulfilling the dream of Jacob's ladder, providing mankind the gate to heaven.

-Christmas is also about Ruth finding grace in her mother-in-laws family to give birth to the grandfather of David and about the covenant God made with David, promising David through him a King would come whose throne would be eternal--a King who would reign in righteousness, love, power, truth and grace.
+Christmas is about the covenant that God made with David, promising that through David a King would come whose throne would be eternal.
+It is about the King who would reign in righteousness, love, power, truth and grace.

 Christmas is about the fulfillment of prophesies given by the God who wants us to know His Son.
 He told us He would be born to a virgin in Bethlehem, be from the tribe of Judah, and from the family of Abraham, Issac, Jacob, and David.
 He foretold that Jesus would spend time in Egypt and Nazareth, while many children would die as the enemy sought to kill Him.
 He told us Jesus would be called Wonderful, Counselor, Mighty Prince, and Emmanuel.